CandiceWeaver/noughts-and-crosses/README.md

 # noughts-and-crosses
-A game as an introduction to making games with JS
+An introduction to making games with JS based on Code with Ania Kubow's tutorial